 - A valid passport for at least 6 months after your intended return from the U.S to your home country

-- A photo which you will submit in the application based on the Digital Image Requirements.
+- A photo which you will submit in the application based on the Digital Image Requirements for US visa.

 - The receipt number from the USCIS petition, which can be found in the I-129 form